 Barbara Picci and Matteo Ambu invited not only street artists but also local contemporary artists, such as Marco Pautasso (who painted a face in bright, neon colors), to paint on the walls of the former military airport in Cagliari.

-Street Art at Galleria del Sale
+Street Art at Cagliari’s Galleria del Sale

 My favorite murals at Galleria del Sale are the ones by Zed1 and the three well-known Sardinian artists Skan, Andrea Casciu, and Freak, who painted a flamingo (the symbolic animal of the city) wearing a gas mask.

-Graffiti in the city centre of Cagliari
+Graffiti and Street Art in the City Centre of Cagliari

 Through the Facebook Group “Street Art Cagliari” I got in touch with several graffiti and street art lovers, who all advised me on where to find street art in Cagliari.
 One popular spot that everybody mentioned was the staircase leading to Terrapieno, where you can find an amazing piece by Skan, among many others murals.